SEPTA Regional Rail: Ridership

 When Conrail handled operations on SEPTA's behalf, overall ridership peaked in 1980 with over 373 million unlinked trips per year.
 The Regional Rail Division carried over 32 million passengers in 1980, a level which was not to be exceeded again for decades.
 Regional Rail ridership subsequently declined in 1982 after SEPTA ceased operating diesel service.
 It then sharply declined by half after SEPTA assumed operations in 1983, hitting a new low of just under 13 million passengers.
 This decline of ridership was the result of a drawn-out strike by the railroad unions, the discontinuing of service to over 60 stations, the increase in fares during a period of decreasing gasoline prices, and the unfamiliarity of SEPTA's management in operating a commuter railroad.

 In 1992, ridership dipped again due to economic factors and due to SEPTA's RailWorks project, which shut down half of the railroad over two periods of several months each in 1992 and 1993.
 A mild recession in 1992–1994 also dampened ridership, but a booming economy in the late 1990s helped increase ridership to near the peak level of 1980.

 In 2000, ridership started a slight decline due to the slow economy, but in 2003 ridership started increasing again.
 The average weekday passenger counts have not increased at the same rate as the total annual passenger counts, which may mean that weekend ridership is increasing.
 In 2008, Regional Rail ridership hit an all-time high of over 35 million.
 In 2009, it was down 1% of this high, but by fiscal year 2013 ridership reached a new high of over 36 million.
 This number was passed again in 2015 with a new record of 37.7 million trips.

-The following chart shows SEPTA Regional Rail ridership from 1979 to 2021: